openfaas/docs/docs/reference/async.md

 * Payload size - the maximum size is configured to be 1MB.
 The limit is defined by NATS, but can be changed.
 Use a database, or S3 bucket for storing large payloads, and pass an identifier to function calls.
 * Retries - retries are available in [OpenFaaS Pro](https://openfaas.com/support/) with an exponential back-off.

+The queue-worker uses a single timeout for how long it will spend processing a message, that is called `ack_wait`.
+If your longest function can run for *25 minutes*, then the `ack_wait` should be set to at least `25m`.

 #### Parallelism

 By default there is one queue-worker replica deployed which is set up to run a single task of up to 30 seconds in duration.

-> You can increase the parallelism by scaling the queue-worker up - i.e. 5 replicas for 5 parallel tasks.
->
-> Alternatively you can increase the parallelism by setting the queue worker's "max_inflight" option to a value greater than one.
+You can increase the parallelism by setting the queue worker's "max_inflight" option to a value greater than one.
 This will cause the queue-worker to concurrently receive up to max_inflight many messages and simultaneously invoke their corresponding functions.
 Should you wish to restrict concurrency for certain functions, please make use of [multiple queues](#Multiple-queues) and separate these functions accordingly.
 When scaling up a queue worker, please be aware that you will get up to 'n * max_inflight' parallel function invocations.

-You can tune the values for the number of tasks each queue worker may run in parallel as well as the maximum duration of any asynchronous task that worker processes.
+Additional replicas of the queue-worker can also be added, such that the total async concurrency for a cluster will be: max_inflight * (number of queue-worker replicas).

+So a value of `max_inflight` 100 and 1 queue-worker, will mean a system-wide async concurrency of 100.
+A value of `max_inflight` 100 and 3 queue-workers, will mean a system-wide async concurrency of 300.

 Edit the Kubernetes helm chart or the docker-compose.yml file for faasd.

 The [OpenFaaS workshop](https://github.com/openfaas/workshop) has more instructions on running tasks asynchronously.